-- Q. Can a UCITS invest either directly or indirectly in crypto-assets? - A. Crypto-assets are generally considered to be private digital assets that depend primarily on cryptography and distributed ledger or similar technology.
-However, the nature and characteristics of crypto-assets vary considerably.
-For example, crypto-assets that are tokenised traditional assets (whose value is linked to an underlying traditional asset or a pool of traditional assets (such as financial instruments or commodities)) may have a different risk profile when compared to other crypto-assets that are based on an intangible or non-traditional underlying.
-For the purposes of this Q&A "crypto-asset" is used to refer to the latter type of crypto-asset.
+- Q. Can a UCITS invest either directly or indirectly in Digital Assets? - A. Digital Assets are generally considered to be private assets that depend primarily on cryptography and distributed ledger or similar technology.
+However, the nature and characteristics of digital assets vary considerably.
+For example, digital assets that are tokenised traditional assets (whose value is linked to an underlying traditional asset or a pool of traditional assets (such as financial instruments or commodities) may have a different risk profile when compared to other digital assets that are based on an intangible or non-traditional underlying.
+For the purposes of this Q&A "digital asset" is used to refer to the latter type of asset.

 The Central Bank must be satisfied that assets in which a UCITS invests are capable of meeting the eligible asset criteria for UCITS and that indirect exposure to the assets is capable of being appropriately risk managed.
-As of the date of publication of this Q&A, the Central Bank has not seen information which would satisfy it that crypto-assets are capable of meeting the eligible asset criteria for UCITS or that indirect exposure to crypto-assets is capable of being appropriately risk managed.
-Though crypto-assets do not all have uniform characteristics, the Central Bank has noted that they can present significant risks, including liquidity risk; credit risk; market risk; operational risk (including fraud and cyber risks); money laundering / terrorist financing risk; and legal and reputation risks.
+As of the date of publication of this Q&A, the Central Bank has not seen information which would satisfy it that digital assets are capable of meeting the eligible asset criteria for UCITS or that indirect exposure to digital assets is capable of being appropriately risk managed.
+Though digital assets do not all have uniform characteristics, the Central Bank has noted that they can present significant risks, including liquidity risk; credit risk; market risk; operational risk (including fraud and cyber risks); money laundering / terrorist financing risk; and legal and reputation risks.

-Taking into account the specific risks attached to crypto-assets and the potential that retail investors will not be able to appropriately assess the risks of making an investment in a fund which gives such exposures, the Central Bank is highly unlikely to approve a UCITS proposing any exposure (either direct or indirect) to crypto assets.
+Taking into account the specific risks attached to digital assets and the potential that retail investors will not be able to appropriately assess the risks of making an investment in a fund which gives such exposures, the Central Bank is highly unlikely to approve a UCITS proposing any exposure (either direct or indirect) to digital assets.

-The Central Bank's approach in relation to crypto-assets will be kept under review, continue to be informed by European regulatory discussions on the topic and may change should new information or developments emerge in the future.
+The Central Bank's approach in relation to digital assets will be kept under review, continue to be informed by European regulatory discussions on the topic and may change should new information or developments emerge in the future